melodyfs/Recogmize/README.md

 After a month of studying, out of boredom, I decided to turn all the python code into an iOS app for fun.

 ## Pre-Trained Models
-Models were mainly built with Keras, NumPy, and sklearn.
+Models were mainly constructed with Keras, NumPy, and sklearn.
 Then they were converted to CoreML models with CoreMl Tools.
 - Mnist (OCR - Optical Character Recognition)
 - Cifar10 (Image Classifiers)
 - Hiragana (OCR)